raminAudio/MOWO/readme.md

 ![alt text](pictures%20and%20videos/shot2.png)
 ![alt text](pictures%20and%20videos/shot3.png)

+The "curvey" plots under the mouse represent where the mouse activities in the frame are (look at the maximum of the curve).

 I used the boundary boxes generated from such heuristics to create a training dataset that resembles an object localization dataset.
 The amount of generated data wasn't that much to train a model from scratch.
 Data augmentation didn't make much sense here as the camera angel and colors are fairly consistent for DigiGait.
 Though, I did try to augment my data by rotating the mouse to capture the paw from different angels, I later found out that my dataset contains several of those examples without me having to synthetically rotate the image and its boundary boxes.